IOWA TAX RESPONSIBILITIES OF SERVICEMEMBERS AND THEIR SPOUSES

 Iowa residents who are members of the military should include the active duty pay received from the federal government for military service performed as income on line 1 of the IA 1040 and deduct the same active duty pay on line 24.
 These individuals should provide an IA W-4 to the payer of this income, claiming exemption from withholding on active duty pay.
-Military members claiming this exclusion should be prepared to send a copy of their active duty military orders if requested by the Department.
+Military members claiming this exclusion should be prepared to send a copy of their active duty military orders to the Department if requested to do so.

-When must a military person file an Iowa income tax return?
+When must a resident servicemember file an Iowa income tax return?

-If a military person is an Iowa resident, he or she must file an Iowa individual income tax return if:
+If a servicemember is an Iowa resident, he or she must file an Iowa individual income tax return if:

 - has income* of $5,000 or more and is claimed as a dependent on another person's Iowa return